 and many more.

 The beauty of e-learning is that you can do it at a time and place to suit you.
 But you won't be alone!
-Becky will talk you through the key points to improve your skills and knowledge, and at any time during your e-learning course, you can email her with any queries or comments.
+Margaret will talk you through the key points to improve your skills and knowledge, and at any time during your e-learning course, you can email her with any queries or comments.

 If you would like to receive a Certificate when you have completed your e-learning course, please just let us know and we will arrange for one to be sent to you.